Giga-ton scalable Carbon Dioxide Removal Technology

 Our Ocean’s Carbon Removal Power

-The ocean is a massive sink for CO₂ as one-third of all CO₂ emissions end up in the ocean.
+The ocean is a massive sink for CO₂ as over a quarter of all CO₂ emissions ends up in the ocean.
 Since the industrial revolution, the excess amount of CO₂ in the air has led to ocean acidification.
-The concentration of (dissolved) carbon in the ocean is more than 150 times higher than in the air.
+The concentration of (dissolved) carbon in the ocean is more than 100 times higher than in the air.
 This makes the ocean a powerful source for CO₂ removal.

 Electrochemical Direct Ocean Capture (DOC)